Outage Probability and Cell Coverage

 • Severe shadowing environments shrink reliable coverage.

-• Choosing an excessively high minimum power threshold reduces the usable cell area.
+• Choosing an excessively high power threshold reduces the usable cell area.

-Therefore, outage probability and coverage together provide a complete large-scale reliability characterization of wireless cellular systems.
+Therefore, outage probability/coverage provides a complete large-scale reliability characterization for wireless cellular systems.

 In this experiment, we will investigate outage probability to understand its implications on wireless system design.
 By examining the conditions under which outage occurs, we can identify strategies to enhance coverage and reliability.
 This analysis will provide valuable insights into optimizing wireless networks to minimize outage probability and ensure consistent performance.